Welcome to Your Future

 Figure 0.1: Alice was beginning to get very tired of sitting by her sister on the bank, and of having nothing to do: once or twice she had peeped into the book her sister was reading, but it had no pictures or conversations in it, “and what is the use of a book,” thought Alice “without pictures or conversations?
 (L. Carroll 1865) Public domain image of the cover of the 1898 edition of the novel Alice’s Adventures in Wonderland via Wikimedia Commons w.wiki/3S4C adapted using the Wikipedia app

-0.2 Your future aims
+0.2 Your Future Aims

 This guidebook will help you develop stronger habits of mind, body and soul using five key ingredients: C, D, Y, F and .me: